 Chapter 4.
 IPFW Dummynet and Traffic Shaping

 FreeBSD’s dummynet is not a network for dummies.
 It is a sophisticated network traffic shaping tool for bandwidth usage and scheduling algorithms.
 In this use of ipfw, the focus is not on ruleset development, although rules are still used to select traffic to pass to dummynet objects.
-Instead, the focus is on setting up a system to shape traffic flows.
+Instead, the focus is on setting up a system to shape traffic flows. dummynet provides tools to model scheduling, queuing, and similar tasks similar to the real-world Internet.

-A pipe (not to be confused with a Unix pipe(2)) is a model of a network link with a configurable bandwidth, and propagation delay.
+A pipe (not to be confused with a Unix pipe(2)!) is a model of a network link with a configurable bandwidth, and propagation delay.

-A queue is an abstraction used to implement packet scheduleing using one of several different scheduling algorithms.
+A queue is an abstraction used to implement packet scheduling using one of several different scheduling algorithms.
 Packets sent to a queue are first grouped into flows according to a mask on a 5-tuple (protocol, source address, source port, destination address, destination port) specification.
 Flows are then passed to the scheduler associated with the queue, and each flow uses scheduling parameters (weight, bandwidth, etc.) as configured in the queue itself.
-A sched (scheduler) in turn is connected to a pipe (an emulated link) and arbitrates the link’s bandwidth among backlogged flows according to weights and to the features of the scheduling algorighm in use.
+A sched (scheduler) in turn is connected to a pipe (an emulated link) and arbitrates the link’s bandwidth among backlogged flows according to weights and to the features of the scheduling algorithm in use.

 4.1.
 Measuring Default Throughput

-To use iperf3, ensure that the software is installed on both the firewall VM system, and the external1 VM (and external2 and external3), and that ipfw on the firewall host is disabled (# kldunload ipfw).
+To use iperf3, ensure that the software is installed on both the firewall VM system, and the external1 VM (and external2 and external3), and that ipfw on the firewall VM is disabled (# kldunload ipfw).

 The basic operation of iperf3 is as a client-server architecture, so on the external1 VM system, start the iperf3 software in server mode: